vignat/vignat/README.md

 Here is a brief description of the contents of the project, which is essentially a collection of weakly connected artifacts.
 Please, look also for README.md files in the subdirectories.

-* complete.docker - A Docker config file that contains full instructions to setup proper build and verificaiton environment for VigNAT
+* verification.docker - A Docker config file that contains full instructions to setup proper build and verificaiton environment for VigNAT
 * doc - contains all the documents/specs/justifications for Vigor approach
 * example - contains a small example that demonstrates the Vigor approach.
 It is a more complete version of the example used for our paper.
 * klee - a patched version of the [KLEE](https://klee.github.io) symbolic execution engine